Karan Kundra: Stop blaming industry for individual habits as drug use

 “I think it’s unfair.
 Right now, they are talking about the (consumption of) drugs.
 Drugs is the choice of an individual, not of an industry.
 So do not blame the industry.
 Whether it is in politics, fashion, or in the corporate world, there are people who are doing drugs,” Karan told IANS.

-He added: “We say Mumbai is the hub of everything, whether it is money or the business of cinema.
+Karan Kundra added, “We say Mumbai is the hub of everything, whether it is money or the business of cinema.
 That is why people from across the country come to the city.
 Now, it is but natural that along with talented people, some bad elements will also enter.
 I think that is what has happened.
-We should not generalise the situation.”
+We should not generalize the situation.”

 Karan says he has never attended any party where he was advised to take drugs in order to impress people and get acting opportunities.